aghoshpro/OntoRaster/README.md

 ### 5.1.1.
 Vector Data

-- This demo utilised 25 districts and 105 sub-districts of Munich as our vector data, downlaoded from [arcgis](https://www.arcgis.com/home/item.html?id=369c18dfc10d457d9d1afb28adcc537b).
+- This demo utilised 25 districts and 105 sub-districts of Munich as our vector data, downloaded from [arcgis](https://www.arcgis.com/home/item.html?id=369c18dfc10d457d9d1afb28adcc537b).

 - This demo also utilised municipalities in Sweden, Bavaria (Germany), and South Tyrol (Italy) as **_Regions_** or Areas of Interest (AOI).
 The vector data comprises approx 500 distinct regions with varying geometry features with other attributes, taken from [Global Administrative Areas (GADM)](https://gadm.org/download_country.html) database.